mlippett/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    #.
 Select and Open the configured terminal client application console
    #.
 Press any key on console.
 A user menu will be displayed
    #.
 Key in ``e`` to enter echo mode.
-Type in any character from thekey board and application echoes the key pressed.
+Type in any character from the keyboard and the application will echo the key pressed.
 In order to get back to user menu, press ``Esc`` key.
    #.
 Key in ``r`` to enter reconfiguration mode.
 Key in new baud rate value (select one of the values from 115200, 57600, 38400, 19200, 9600, 4800, 600) followed by CR (Enter) key.
 The UART will be reconfigured (XDE console will display the value entered).
 The terminal console should be reopened with the new selected baud rate.
 Press ``h`` to display user menu.
    #.
 Key in ``b`` in order to pipe data trough UART channels 1-7.
-Type in the Console widow and then press Ctrl+D to send the data through 7 channels and recive it for display.
-To send a file, select the ``File Send`` option in Console SW (Right click in Hercules) and select the file.
-Then press CTRL+D from console to send file through channels 1-7 and receive it.
-Timing information is also displayed.
-Hardware setup for Pipe option should be as shown in the diagram, loop all the Uart channels(like Channel 7 Shown in the figure) except channel 0.
-If the connection to any of the channel is disconnected you will not see data received back and a message is displayed on the terminal saying that Muart pipe is broken.However, the timing information is not accurate for very small transfer sizes(characters less than 8).
+Type in the Console window and then press Ctrl+D to send the data through 7 channels and receive it for display.
+To send a file, select the ``File Send`` option in the Console SW (Right click in Hercules) and select the file.
+Then press CTRL+D from the console to send and receive the file through channels 1-7 (timing information is also displayed).
+Hardware setup for the Pipe option should be as shown in the diagram, loop all the Uart channels(like Channel 7 Shown in the figure) except channel 0.
+If the connection to any of the channels is disconnected you will not see data received back and a message is displayed on the terminal saying that the Muart pipe is broken.
+Note that information is not accurate for very small transfer sizes(characters less than 8).
    #.
 Key in ``h`` in order to display user menu.
 This help is displayed any time during execution by pressing ``Esc`` key followed by ``h``

 .. figure:: images/help_menu.png